collinjlesko/ace-box-acl/example_roles/old_1.12.3/files/repos/ace-demo-canary-docs/04-shift-traffic/Readme.md

 ## 1. Use AWX to route traffic to the canary

 1. Go to AWX (see the dashboard for credentials)
-2. Under "Projects", open the "Canary Auto Remediation" Project
-3. Under "Job Templates", launch "Canary Shift" with it's default settings
+2. Under "Templates", launch "canary" with it's default settings

     ![awx_template_canary](../assets/images/awx_template_canary.png)

 A playbook is run which slowly increases the percentage of traffic that is routed to the canary.
 With each incrementation step an event is pushed to Dynatrace to make it aware of the service's configuration change.
-When you visit the application in your browser ( `http(s)://simplenodeservice-canary.<ingress domain>` ) the likelyhood of reaching the new service is steadily increasing up to the point where you'll only see the new version.
+When you visit the application in your browser ( `http(s)://simplenodeservice.canary.<ingress domain>` ) the likelyhood of reaching the new service is steadily increasing up to the point where you'll only see the new version.

 ## 2. Inspect traffic shift in Dynatrace